• Skip to primary navigation

 • Push vegetables and apples to outer rim and lay pork tenderloin in middle.

 • Place pan in oven and bake for 25-35 minutes until pork, vegetables and apples are cooked through.
-The internal temperature of the pork should be 145 – 150° F (63-66° C) since it will continue cooking as it rests.
+The internal temperature of the center of the pork should be 145 – 150° F (63-66° C) since it will continue cooking as it rests.

 • Remove pan from oven and place pork on a serving platter with apples, onions and vegetables around it.
 Cover or tent with foil to keep warm while you make the sauce.